tanujbhatia24/infra-automation/README.md

 # Multi-Service Node.js E-commerce Application Deployment with Terraform and Docker

 This project demonstrates how to deploy a Dockerized multi-service Node.js application on AWS EC2 using Terraform.
-It includes 4 backend services (`user`, `products`, `orders`, `cart`) and 1 frontend service.
+It includes 4 backend services (`user`, `products`, `orders`, `cart`), 1 mongo service and 1 frontend service.

 ---